abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 lazy, we can let that experience of recognizing cause-and-effect guide us. *The last time I did that, it took me three days to get over it.
-It seemed like a good idea at the time, but there was a lot of wreckage left behind after acting in that way*.
-Because of having seen for ourselves the painful effects of unskillful actions, we find ourselves respecting and moving toward restraint, modesty, simplicity, and inner quietude.
+It seemed like a good idea at the time, but there was a lot of wreckage left behind after acting in that way.* Because of having seen for ourselves the painful effects of unskillful actions, we find ourselves respecting and moving toward restraint, modesty, simplicity, and inner quietude.
 This is really the best kind of training.
 Training in terms of